-On Thursday, Tesla got people wondering with the abrupt suspension of sales of their cars.
+On Thursday, Tesla got people wondering about the abrupt suspension of sales of their cars.
 If you wanted to buy a car and pressed the buying button it directed you to a teaser page that looked like this:

 Two days earlier, Elon Musk sorta announced that something will happen on Thursday at 2 pm.
 At first, people thought that the tweet was about his ongoing legal troubles, so he clarified later in a thread that the tweet was actually about Tesla.